 Our Nominating and Corporate Governance Committee has determined that each of Messrs.
-Anderson, Vellenga, Mulligan, Dutcher, Friel and McDermott and Ms. Frame are "independent," as that term is defined in Rule 5605(a)(2) of the NASDAQ Listing Rules.
-Accordingly, the Board is composed of a majority of independent Directors as required by the NASDAQ Listing Rules.
+Anderson, Dutcher, Friel, Morgan and McDermott and Dr. José-Marie Griffiths and Ms. Frame are "independent," as that term is defined in Rule 5605(a)(2) of the Nasdaq Listing Rules (the "Independent Directors").
+Accordingly, the Board is composed of a majority of Independent Directors as required by the Nasdaq Listing Rules.
+In addition, none of our Directors are a party to any agreement or arrangement that would require disclosure pursuant to Nasdaq Listing Rule 5250(b)(3) regarding the payment of compensation to directors by a third party in connection with serving as a Director of the Company.

+PROPOSAL TWO

-PROPOSAL TWO ADVISORY (NON-BINDING) APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION
+ADVISORY (NON-BINDING) APPROVAL OF THE COMPANY'S EXECUTIVE COMPENSATION

 The foundation of our executive compensation program is to pay for performance.
-Base compensation for our executive officers is set relatively low as compared to our peer groups, and a meaningful portion of the compensation paid to our executive officers is based on long-term equity incentive compensation and annual non-equity incentive compensation, which is focused on the key results and strategic drivers of our business.
-We believe that our executive compensation program aligns our incentive compensation with the long-term interests of our shareholders because it is designed to motivate our executives to deliver long-term sustainable growth and shareholder value and to provide retention incentives.
+Base compensation for our executive officers is set relatively low as compared to members of our peer group, and a meaningful portion of the compensation paid to our executive officers is based on long-term equity incentive compensation and annual non-equity incentive compensation, which is focused on the key results and strategic drivers of our business.
+We believe that our executive compensation program aligns our incentive compensation with the long-term interests of our shareholders.

-Our Chief Executive Officer ("CEO") and all of the other executive officers named in the Summary Compensation Table appearing later in this proxy statement (collectively, the "Named Executive Officers") are subject to at-will employment consistent with state law.
-There are no specific employment agreements in place with any of the Named Executive Officers.
+Our Chief Executive Officer (the "CEO") and all of the other executive officers named in the Summary Compensation Table appearing later in this Proxy Statement (collectively, the "Named Executive Officers") are at-will employees consistent with applicable South Dakota state law.
+There are no employment agreements in place with any of the Named Executive Officers.
 We also do not maintain any supplemental executive retirement plans for our executive officers, and our Named Executive Officers participate in a retirement program that is open to all of our U.S. employees.
 We generally do not provide significant perquisites and other personal benefits.
+In April 2020, due to business uncertainties created by COVID-19 pandemic, the compensation of our CEO and other Named Executive Officers was reduced.

-We urge you to read the Compensation Discussion and Analysis section of this proxy statement for additional details on our executive compensation, including our compensation philosophy and objectives and the fiscal 2015 compensation of our Named Executive Officers.
+We urge you to read the Compensation Discussion and Analysis section of this Proxy Statement for additional details on our executive compensation, including our compensation philosophy and objectives and the fiscal 2020 compensation of our Named Executive Officers.
 We believe that, viewed as a whole, our compensation practices and policies are appropriate and are fair to both the Company and its executives.